 Training: Direct Service Activities

-Psychotherapy (7-12 outpatient hours per week): Student trainees will be encouraged to carry several long-term psychotherapy cases as a way of gaining a more intensive clinical experience.
-Building gradually, the student trainee will be expected to carry a caseload of 7-9 individuals, families, and/or couples per week.
-Advanced Therapy students will be expected to carry up to 15 hours of clients each week.
+Psychotherapy (10-14 outpatient hours per week): Student trainees will be encouraged to carry several long-term psychotherapy cases as a way of gaining a more intensive clinical experience.
+Building gradually, the student trainee will be expected to carry a caseload of 10-14 individuals, families, and/or couples per week.

 Outreach (1-2 hrs. per week): With the assistance of staff, students will help plan, develop and present brief workshops that address issues relevant to the sites where we are located.
-In addition, students will be expected to participate in community expos/health fairs and with our annual KidPower benefit.
-(Mandatory – October 28, 2018).
+In addition, students will be expected to participate in community expos/health fairs and with our annual fund-raising benefits.

 Group psychotherapy (1-2 hrs. per week): Students are encouraged to develop a group based on a topic and/or population of interest.
-They will also have the opportunity to learn how to market their services to the community and co-lead groups with seasoned therapists on staff.
+They will also have the opportunity to learn how to market their services to the community.

 Training: Supervision and Clinical Training Activities